-In honest, I don’t have to concern about the error as I’m using Easy Social Share Button Plugin for WordPress.
+In honesty, I don’t have to concern about the error as I’m using Easy Social Share Button Plugin for WordPress.
 The plugin will automatically fetch an image and description tag when I didn’t optimize.

 The alternative way to solve the problem, you’ll have to fetch new images information manually on Facebook Debugger Tool if your social shares plugin doesn’t work.

-See the bellow images:
+See the below images:

 On sharing debugger, past the URL and hit Debug button.
 Make sure you saw something similar to the below screenshot.